sean-codes/atom-windows-titlebar/README.md

 ![Menu](https://raw.githubusercontent.com/sean-codes/atom-windows-titlebar/master/example/example_menu.gif)

 ## How it works
 You need to enable/disable windows default frame!
-Please do this automatically or manually
+Please do this automatically or manually.
+> Hint: Don't forget to restart atom!

 ### AUTO:
 #### Go to this package settings and check to hide frame